atytko/monte-cinema/README.md

 ##### Create database with seeds

-    $ rails db:setup - create database with seeds
+    $ rails db:setup

 ##### Run server

     $ rails s

  The app is now ready to use at: http://localhost:3000

 ##  Run tests